prabhakar97/prabhakar97.github.io/_posts/2024-08-13-binary-search-like-a-staff-engineer.markdown

 * A comparison function, that can be executed on the middle element to decide whether we have found the target element or whether we should look in left half of the search space, or the right half
 * A function that gives us `i`th element in the list.
-For an array, it just gives the element at ith index.
+For an array, it just gives the element at `i`th index.
 * A `startIndex` and an `endIndex` that set the boundaries of the list we are looking into.

 With these parameters, let's attempt to write a generic implementation of binary search.